Lanarkshire and Ayrshire Railway: Authorisation

 The Earl of Eglinton was the owner of Ardrossan Harbour and wished to encourage any initiative that would enhance the value of his property, and he lent his support to the scheme.
-Encouraged by this, the company presented a Bill in the 1884 session for a much more ambitious scheme, dropping the junction with the G&SWR and making lines to Ardrossan itself, and to Irvine and Kilbirnie.
-The 1884 Act also changed the company's name to The Lanarkshire and Ayrshire Railway.
+Encouraged by this, the company presented a bill in the 1884 session for a much more ambitious scheme, dropping the junction with the G&SWR and making lines to Ardrossan itself, and to Irvine and Kilbirnie; this was passed as the Lanarkshire and Ayrshire Railway Act 1884 (47 & 48 Vict. c. clxxix).
+The 1884 act also changed the company's name to the Lanarkshire and Ayrshire Railway.
 Its capital was £375,000.
-A further Act was obtained in 1885 authorising substantial subscription in the scheme by the Caledonian Railway, which was in any case going to work the line.
+A further act, the Lanarkshire and Ayrshire Railway Act 1885 (48 & 49 Vict. c. lxxxvii) was obtained in 1885 authorising substantial subscription in the scheme by the Caledonian Railway, which was in any case going to work the line.
 The Caledonian also committed itself to long term carriage contracts with mineral forwarders, relying on the new line.
 Eglinton was made chairman of the company.

 The G&SWR was alarmed by this intended incursion into its territory and quoted cheap rates for coal from Hamilton and Bothwell; it had running powers over the North British Railway lines there; however its longer mileage and the toll charges to the NBR made it impossible to sustain the cheap rates and the scheme was dropped after six months.